kyprifog/ballista/rust/executor/README.md

 # Ballista Executor - Rust
 This crate contains the Ballista Executor.
+It can be used both as a library or as a binary.

 ## Run